Meet the OB-GYN Team

-Valerie Unrein, a certified nurse midwife, moved to Alaska over 10 years ago and began as an oncology nurse working with families dealing with cancer diagnosis.
+Valerie Unrein, certified nurse midwife, moved to Alaska over 10 years ago and began as an oncology nurse working with families dealing with a cancer diagnosis.
 She later worked in the OB-GYN clinic before going back to school to become a midwife.
 Valerie has always enjoyed working with families both from Anchorage and from around the state.
 Her biggest reward is the journey she gets to take with her customer-owners as they become a family.
 She enjoys spending time with her husband and two children.

 Behavioral Health Consultant

-Mallory Wetherington graduated from Alaska Pacific University’s Master of Science in Counseling Psychology program.
+Mallory Wetherington graduated from Alaska Pacific University’s Master of Science in counseling psychology program.
 She has worked for Southcentral Foundation since 2018 and is a licensed professional counselor.
-Her background is in non-pharmacological pain management and she is enthusiastic about women’s health.
+Her background is in non-pharmacological pain management, and she is enthusiastic about women’s health.
 She provides support to women experiencing pregnancy loss, perinatal mood disorders, grief, challenges associated with gynecological cancer treatment, infertility, changes, or challenges with sexual health, and more.
 Mallory values working together with customer-owners to promote overall physical, mental, and spiritual wellness, and help them live their best lives.

 Obstetrics and Gynecology